A lesser John le Carré adaptation that believes to be a smart espionage film but is unfortunately silly, predictable and a lame pile of clichés

 Directed by Susanna White.
 Written by Hossein Amini, based on “Our Kind of Traitor” by John le Carré.
 Starring Ewan McGregor, Stellan Skarsgård, Damian Lewis, Naomie Harris, Khalid Abdalla, Velibor Topić, Alicia von Rittberg, Mark Gatiss, Grigoriy Dobrygin and Pawel Szajda.

-When university lecturer Perry Makepiece (Ewan McGregor) and his barrister wife Gail (Naomie Harris) cross paths with a charismatic Russian called Dima (Stellan Skarsgård) on a holiday in Morocco (an attempt to save their marriage after Perry had sex with a student), they have no idea of the mess they are getting into.
-Dima is actually a mafia big shot who wants to defect after the murder of another Russian oligarch and his entire family, so he gives Perry a USB stick with information linking the Russian mafia to British politicians and businessmen and begs him to turn it over to the Mi6 in the hopes of being granted asylum in London.
+When university lecturer Perry Makepiece (Ewan McGregor) and his barrister wife Gail (Naomie Harris) cross paths with a charismatic Russian named Dima (Stellan Skarsgård) on a holiday in Morocco (an attempt to save their marriage after Perry had sex with a student), they have no idea of the mess they are getting into.
+Dima is actually a mafia big shot who wants to defect after the murder of another Russian oligarch and his entire family, so he gives Perry a USB stick with information linking the Russian mafia to British politicians and businessmen and begs him to turn it over to the Mi6 in hopes of being granted asylum in London.

-The chess pieces are now in place and what we have is promising material for the kind of adult espionage thriller that le Carré is known for, with all the action and gadgets of James Bond spy movies replaced by the strategy of internal affairs.
-That is, more intelligence (in a broader sense of the word) and less chases or outdoor thrills.
-If low-key is your thing, Le Carré’s style is always refreshing, while the moral center of his narrative – that of you putting your life at risk to help someone that you don’t really know – is especially compelling.
+The chess pieces are now in place, and what we have is promising material for the kind of adult espionage thriller that le Carré is known for, with all the action and gadgets of James Bond spy movies replaced by the strategy of internal affairs.
+That is, more intelligence (in a broader sense of the word) and fewer chases or outdoor thrills.
+If low-key is your thing, Le Carré’s style is always refreshing, while the moral center of his narrative — that of you putting your life at risk to help someone that you don’t really know — is especially compelling.
 But still, despite all that it has to offer in terms of ideas, Our Kind of Traitor is below par at best.

 To make matters worse, White’s direction turns the whole thing into what looks like an uninspired telefilm full of clichés.
 In a cheesy opening sequence, we see ballet dancer Carlos Acosta suspended in the air in slow motion, intercut with scenes of snow to the sound of a melancholy Spanish guitar.
-Then, there is murder in the forest and blood stains the white snow in solemn fashion.
-White is like an amateur trying every trick in her bag to appear clever, yet while she does manage to create some tense moments of genuine tension, the way she tries to manipulate the audience is just way too obvious.
+Then, there is murder in the forest, and blood stains the white snow in solemn fashion.
+White is like an amateur, trying every trick in her bag to appear clever, yet while she does manage to create some moments of genuine tension, the way she tries to manipulate the audience is just way too obvious.